dimahmz/Academic-Pulse/README.md

-# AcademicPulse
+# Academic Pulse

-**AcademicPulse** is an open-source Android application tailored for scientists, clinicians, students, engineers, public health workers, lab technicians, and computer scientists.
-This app aims to provide an all-encompassing platform for academic and professional needs.
+**Academic Pulse** is an open-source Android application tailored for academic researches to share their scientific publications.

 ## Overview